Approval is a perfect Condorcet method, and I have permanently solved the Condorcet paradox. April Fools!

 The sleight of hand that I used in this post was to emphasize the outcomes at the ballot level.
 I conveniently left out an axiom that any true Condorcetist would absolutely mandate: that voters should be able to rank all candidates if they want to.
 If that is ultimately important, then a “Generalized Condorcet Method” violates the innate spirit of the Condorcet ideal.

-What $C_k$ (including $C_\infty$) really does, mathematically, is ask voters to project their arbitrary preferences into a transitive $k$-tiered (“$k$-chotomous”) preference order. $C_\infty$ projects into arbitrary transitive preferences, while $k=2$ projects to two-tiered (“dichotomous”) preferences.
-Two-tiered preferences is where Approval is the natural language, and works “perfectly”.
+What $C_k$ (including $C_\infty$) really does, mathematically, is ask voters to project their arbitrary preferences into a transitive $k$-tiered (“$k$-chotomous”) preference order

 We have established that Approval is a simplified, two-tiered Condorcet method.
 While those like Munger would argue that this simplification comes at the cost of outcomes, I would argue that the cost is minimal for the benefits we get in return.